Parental Conflict After Divorce

 2. Harm the other parent's relationship with the children

-Lack of trust equates a lack of respect
+Lack of trust equates to a lack of respect

 Children don't have to be leverage for parental conflict to exist.
 That conflict can take a hostile overtone through a lack of respect for the other parent.
 This disrespect comes from several sources, the most common in our experience being the following:

-1. Infidelity during the marriage that severely harmed trust
+1. Infidelity during the marriage severely harmed the trust

 2. Lack of financial support